-I haven’t been stared at by this many people in London since I wandered around wearing a Vivienne Westwood skirt shaped like a lampshade – but, pedalling around on the party bike that is the Soho Beer Bike Tour in London gets everyone’s attention – I’m in photos, I’m in videos, I’m waving at taxi drivers making pedal motions with their hands – and I’m having a blast!
+I haven’t been stared at by this many people in London since I wandered around wearing a Vivienne Westwood skirt shaped like a lampshade – but, pedalling around on the party bike that is the Soho Beer Bike Tour in London gets everyone’s attention – I’m in photos, I’m in videos, I’m waving at taxi drivers making pedal motions with their hands – I’m having a blast!
+And you will too.

 This post contains affiliate links and I get a small commission if you make a purchase.
 Buying from these links does not involve any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.